-- 1. The Company will develop a training system required for its Directors, statutory Auditors and Executive Officers to appropriately fulfill their roles and responsibilities. - 2.
-The Company will provide its Directors, statutory Auditors and Executive Officers with information and training opportunities upon initial appointment and continuously thereafter. - 3.
+- 1. The Company will develop a training system required for its Directors, Audit & Supervisory Board Members and Executive Officers to appropriately fulfill their roles and responsibilities. - The Company will provide its Directors, Audit & Supervisory Board Members and Executive Officers with information and training opportunities upon initial appointment and continuously thereafter. - 3.
 The Board of Directors will verify whether the provision of information and training opportunities under the preceding paragraph has been performed appropriately.